Hosted MCP

 Use Fragments MCP in Cursor

-Cursor works well for iterative UI generation: keep the Fragments MCP server configured in .cursor/mcp.json, then prompt Cursor to inspect components before generating screens.
-This keeps generated code aligned with your design tokens and usage guidelines.
+Cursor works well for iterative UI generation: keep the hosted Fragments MCP endpoint configured in .cursor/mcp.json, then prompt Cursor to check catalog, token, and findings context before it stops.

 See the Cursor-specific walkthrough: Using Fragments MCP in Cursor for Design System-Aware UI Generation.